dotnet/Silk.NET/documentation/proposals/Proposal - Views.md

 # Contributors
 - Dylan P, Ultz Limited
+- Void, Silk.NET Contributors

 # Current Status
 - [x] Proposed
-- [ ] Discussed with API Review Board (ARB)
+- [x] Discussed with API Review Board (ARB)
 - [ ] Approved
 - [ ] Implemented

 # Design Decisions
-- An Explanation of any notable design decisions you went with (i.e. why you designed the API like this) This section is optional
+This proposal aims to iron out an API division between views and windows, the former containing only the core windowing APIs and the latter containing the rest.
+This is in an effort to ensure that we lay out a set of APIs that will ALWAYS be available on every platform we support, and there isn't a way we can do that in the current state of the windowing API.

 # Proposed API
-- Here you do some code blocks, this is the heart and soul of the proposal.
-DON'T DO ANY IMPLEMENTATIONS!
-Just declarations.

 ## IViewEvents
 ```cs
 internal interface IViewEvents